No Google traffic to your blog? You are not alone!

 For top websites, they get at least more than 50% of their traffic from search engine queries!

-When you don’t get enough Google traffic, your blog posts are not reaching people outside your circle!
+When you don't get enough Google search users, your blog posts are not reaching people outside your circle!

 Instead you are relying on word of mouth and people who knows about you.
 Referral and recommendations are always more trusted and it's the easiest way to convert them into paying customers.

-BUT if you are starting out or you want to change your business, Google traffic is the channel that’s more budget friendly and grows exponentially over time, if done right.
+BUT if you are starting out or you want to change your business, Google search engine is the channel that's more budget friendly and grows exponentially over time, if done right.

 Anyone can start a blog.
 Easy peasy.
 But getting your blog posts to rank on Google search results page one, that's a huge challenge.

-Why position one page one is such a huge deal
+Why Google position one page one is such a huge deal

 And these figures doesn't account for clicks if there are paid ads shown on page one!
 Paid ads are on position zero, so if there is ad competition, there will be less clicks distributed for positions 1 to 10.